Noncommutative Solitons and Quasideterminants: Acknowledgements

 \section{Acknowledgements}

-The author would thank the organizers for invitation and hospitality during the RIMS International Conference on Geometry related to Integrable Systems, 25 - 28 September, 2007 in Kyoto, and the COE workshop on Noncommutative Geometry and Physics, 26 February - 3 March, 2008 at Shonan Village Center, Japan.
-He would be grateful to C.~Gilson and J.~Nimmo for collaboration, and to T.~Asakawa A.~Dimakis, I.~Kishimoto, O.~Lechtenfeld, L.~Mason, F.~M\"uller-Hoissen, Y.~Ohta and K.~Takasaki for useful comments.
-Thanks are due to organizers and audiences during the workshops YITP-W-09-04 on ``QFT 2009'' for hospitality and discussion.
+The author would like to thank the organizers of the RIMS International Conference on Geometry related to Integrable Systems, 25 - 28 September, 2007 in Kyoto, and the COE workshop on Noncommutative Geometry and Physics, 26 February - 3 March, 2008 at Shonan Village Center, Japan for the invitation to present this work and for their hospitality.
+He is grateful to C.~Gilson and J.~Nimmo for a fruitful collaboration leading to the completion of this work, and to T.~Asakawa A.~Dimakis, I.~Kishimoto, O.~Lechtenfeld, L.~Mason, F.~M\"uller-Hoissen, Y.~Ohta and K.~Takasaki for useful comments.
+Thanks are due to the organizers and audiences during the workshops YITP-W-09-04 on ``QFT 2009'' for their hospitality and discussion, respectively.
 This work was partially supported by the Daiko Foundation, the Showa Public-Reward Foundation and the Toyoaki Scholarship Foundation.

 \begin{appendix}